Tromador/Kyngesreach/Adventure_Modules/Summer Bay/Summer_Bay.md

 #### Immediate Impressions
 - The wreck is ancient-looking: timbers collapsed into splinters, iron fittings reduced to flakes of rust.
 - But the design — the sweep of the hull, the framing of the spars — is modern, recognisable to any trained sailor.

+> *What remains of the ship is a sagging carcass of blackened timbers, the lines of its hull barely suggested beneath the weight of time.
+The ribs of the vessel arch skyward like bleached bones, twisted and splintered by countless seasons of storm and sun.
+Planks have buckled and split apart, warped into cruel angles by the relentless heat and salt.
+Sea vines and strangler roots have invaded every gap, binding the shattered wood to the sand as if to pull it under completely.*
+>
+> *Here and there, rusted iron spikes and fittings jut from the wreckage like broken teeth, their original shapes lost beneath layers of crumbling corrosion.
+Fragments of rotted sailcloth dangle like tattered banners from what little remains of the masts, fluttering weakly whenever the humid air stirs.
+Pools of stagnant seawater, trapped in the warped hollows of the deck, reflect a grey, bruised sky.*

 > **Skill Rolls:**
 > - Seamanship, Carpentry, or Investigation (Per-based) checks.